mwanjiru12/mwanjiru12-happy-tails-clinic-phase-3-project/README.md

 ### cli.py
 This Python script defines a command-line interface (CLI) for the application.
 It uses the click library, a Python package that simplifies the creation of command line interfaces. <br>
+The script starts by importing the `click` module.

+It then imports commands from several modules: `pets`, `owners`, `veterinarians`, and `appointments`.
+Each of these modules contains a set of commands related to their respective domains (managing pets, owners, veterinarians, and appointments).

+The `@click.group()` decorator is used to create a new `click.Group` instance that serves as the main command of the CLI.
+The function `cli()` is a placeholder for this group.
+The docstring inside this function, `"""Welcome to Spirit Stones, the Pet Management Application!"""`, is displayed as a welcome message when the CLI is launched.

+The script then iterates over the commands imported from the different modules and adds them to the main `cli` command group.
+This is done using the `add_command` method of the `cli` group.
+After this step, `cli` is a group of commands that can be invoked from the command line.

+Finally, the script includes the usual Python idiom for launching the main function of the script: `if __name__ == '__main__':`.
+When the script is run directly (i.e., not imported as a module), it invokes `cli()`, which launches the CLI.

+The specific commands supported by this CLI and their functionalities are defined in the `pets`, `owners`, `veterinarians`, and `appointments` modules, which are described below.

 ![Pets Menu](screenshots/mainmenu.png)

 ### pets.py